Nordic Skating FAQ

 What do I need to get started?

 To get started with Nordic skating, you’ll need a pair of Nordic skates, bindings, and boots.
 Most Nordic skaters use Nordic skate ski boots and bindings, though others mount their Nordic skates with various types of backcountry boots and bindings.
-You will also need safety equipment.
+You will also need safety equipment and will need to make sure you are dressed appropriately.

 Is Nordic skating safe?
 What kind of safety equipment do I need?

 In general, Nordic skating is a fun and safe activity as long as basic precautions are taken.
 Unless skating on a maintained rink, all Nordic skaters should wear a helmet and must carry ice self-rescue picks at all times.
-Many skaters also opt to carry a throw rope and ice screw.
-Some skaters prefer to skate with ski poles, or carry a sharp pole used to test ice thickness.
+Many skaters also opt to carry a throw rope and ice testing equipment such as an ice pole or ice screw.

 Though it is not part of the Nordic skating kit per se, it is important to wear appropriate clothing that will keep you warm if you get wet.
 Thick synthetic base layers are ideal.
-On more remote trips, always carry a spare pair of clothing in a dry bag.
+If you are more than a few minutes from a warm space, always carry a spare pair of clothing in a dry bag.

 Some skaters prefer to wear shin and elbow pads.